Services

 What is a surplus or non-admitted insurer?

-A surplus or non-admitted insurer is a company that operates under Nevada’s surplus lines laws.
 These insurers are not licensed by the state in the same way traditional carriers are, which gives them flexibility to insure higher-risk properties.
 However, they are not backed by Nevada’s guaranty fund, and their rates are not regulated, so premiums may be higher.

 Can I lower my home’s risk rating?